 - Find a cause you’re passionate about and get involved.
 It’ll give you more purpose and fulfillment, and you’ll meet great people along the way.
 This is mine.

 - Stop going to the salon.
 Hair dye (read more) and nail polish (read more) are both super toxic and cause cancer, among other serious health issues.
 The fumes in salons are super harmful to breathe.
 Stop wearing polish, and if you must dye your hair then opt for a natural-ish at-home dye and cut your own hair (I do, and it’s super easy!)

 - Baking soda (get the kind for cleaning, not cooking) and white vinegar can clean anything (including removing stains on clothing, getting grime off your shower, and unclogging your drain).
 Seriously.
 Try mixing the two together.
 It bubbles up like a 5th grade science experiment and washes away any kind of yuckiness.
 Stop dry cleaning and using toxic chemicals and google how to clean it all the natural way.

 - Look into the best American credit cards.
-Cancel your AMEX (1 point per dollar and booking points flights at inflated prices is soooo 10 years ago)!
+Cancel your AMEX (since they force you to redeem your points through their website with inflated prices)!
 Learn to travel-hack using points and Skiplagged.
 I have three cards that I use for specific purchases, to maximize the points I accumulate (I get 3 points per $ on pretty much everything now).
 This works out to a lot of free travel, and I can book it on any website I want and just get reimbursed via my points.
-Here’s my research on that, and the cards I use.

-- A high percentage of dentists, doctors and veterinarians do procedures that are totally unnecessary just to line their own pockets (read more).
+- A high percentage of dentists, doctors and veterinarians try to sell you procedures, tests and prescriptions that are totally unnecessary just to line their own pockets (read more).

 - If your dentist, doc or vet wants to do a procedure, get a second and third opinion (but don’t tell them what the other dentist/doc/vet said).